ropensci-archive/roweb2/content/blog/2018-05-03-onboarding-is-work.md

 involves a lot of work from many actors: authors, reviewers and editors;
 but *how much work*?
 Managing the effort involved in the peer-review process is a major part of ensuring its sustainability and quality.
-In this post, we’ll take a look at the effort put in by participants in the review process, and also learn something about exploring GitHub data along the way.
+In this post, we'll take a look at the effort put in by participants in the review process, and also learn something about exploring GitHub data along the way.

-### Work done by authors
+## Work done by authors

 We can try to quantify the development work of authors by looking at the number of lines deleted and added in the git repo of the package before,